Are you spending 3 hours for publishing a new blog post of 1500 words?

 Using these softwares may be annoying initially.
 They will become cleverer incrementally as you use them.

-Make sure you pump up your PC configs like RAM for better performance and UX.
+Make sure you amp up your PC configs like RAM for better performance and UX.

-Here's the excellent video guide on using speech-to-text for blogging by Jon Morrow.
+Here's an excellent video guide on using speech-to-text for blogging by Jon Morrow.

 Keep it to the point.
 No more, no less.

-If you are writing a post on “bad effects of gluten”, you no need to answer “what is gluten”.
+If you are writing a post on “bad effects of gluten”, you don't need to answer “what is gluten”?
 Because readers already know what it is, before clicking on your post title.

 By cutting out writing some generic content, you can save a lot of time blogging.

-Smartphone ringing, Tablet LED blinking, Email notification, WhatsApp messages, Facebook chats, Tweets, dear ones calling, that too while blogging!
+Smartphone ringing, LED blinking, email notifications, WhatsApp messages, Facebook chats, Tweets, dear ones calling, that too while blogging!

 Only one task at a time.

-Sometimes you will forget to insert links, tags, and category or even to insert images.
+You often forget to insert links, tags, category or sometimes to even insert images.
 You will struggle to do these tasks every time.

-Rather than wasting time on what next, prepare a checklist of things to do while blogging or after blogging.
+Rather than wasting time on what to do, prepare a checklist of things to do while blogging or after blogging.

 You can make the task easier by using WordPress plugins like Good Writer Checkify.